DarianWells/Configure-Active-Directory/README.md

 The next step was to join Client-1 to the domain.
 But before that, because Microsoft Azure VMs were used for this lab, the DNS server for Client-1 had to be changed to DC-1's private IP address.
 Once the DNS settings were changed, we are able to go into Client-1 and join it to the domain.
 Log into Client-1 as the admin user that was created on DC-1.
 This confirms that all domain user accounts that are created will now be able to log into Client-1.

-*On one instance of this lab, I ran into an error where Client-1 would only allow administrator accounts to remote log-in but not other users.
-I resolved this by: Log onto admin account -> right click Start -> Computer Management -> Local Users and Groups -> Groups -> double click Remote Desktop Users -> Add 'Domain Users'.
-Here's a good guide on that process: https://support.ncomputing.com/portal/en/kb/articles/how-to-add-a-new-user-and-configure-remote-desktop-user-s-group-settings-on-windows-server-2016
 </p>
 <br />